CLIPoint3D: Language-Grounded Few-Shot Unsupervised 3D Point Cloud Domain Adaptation: Effect of various LLMs

 \section{Effect of various LLMs}

-We examine the impact of using different LLMs to generate semantic attributes for our method CLIPoint3D.
-Table \ref{tab:llm} summarizes the adaptation performance when attributes are derived from GPT-5 \cite{gpt5}, Llama-3.2-3B \cite{llama3}, Qwen2.5-14B \cite{qwen2}, and Phi-4 \cite{phi4}.
+We examine the impact of using different LLMs to generate semantic attributes for our method CLIPoint3D and choose the both encoder variant to study on GraspNetPC-10 benchmark..
+Table \ref{tab:llm_effect} summarizes the adaptation performance when attributes are derived from GPT-5 \cite{gpt5}, Llama-3.2-3B \cite{llama3}, Qwen2.5-14B \cite{qwen2}, and Phi-4 \cite{phi4}.
 Across all adaptation scenarios, GPT-5 consistently produces the most informative attributes, leading to the highest average performance.
 While other LLMs such as Llama-3.2-3B and Qwen2.5-14B yield competitive results in certain domain pairs, their overall effectiveness is slightly lower and more variable.
 The results highlight that the quality and expressiveness of the generated attributes significantly influence cross-domain alignment, emphasizing the importance of selecting a capable LLM for robust 3D domain adaptation.